-The applications package is one of the most vital elements in the admission process for MS in German Universities.
+The applications package is one of the most vital elements in the admission process for MS in German universities.
 Like universities across the world, Germany, too, has similar sets of requirements for international students planning to pursue MS in the country.

 Here the elements that should be included in the application package of a German university:

 Academic transcripts: Aspirants have to show academic transcripts required by the institution.
 For MS courses, students are generally asked to show documents upto Bachelors.
-However, in some cases the universities may also ask for Masters Certificates.
+However, in some cases, the universities may also ask for Masters Certificates.

 Letter of Motivation: A Letter of Motivation is similar to a Statement of Purpose.
-A Letter of Motivation details the aspirant’s intention to join the institution and the factors behind pursuing a particular course.
+A Letter of Motivation details the aspirant’s intention to join the institution and the reasons behind pursuing a particular course.

 Letter of Recommendation: LORs are assessment of the aspirant’s potential by an independent body.
 It may me your professors or previous employers.
 Most universities demand 2 – 3 recommendation letters.